diku-dk/ap-e2024-pub/week4/README.md

    `APL.Monad` in this assignment; e.g. `Val` and definitions related to the environment.

-- `src/APL/Util.hs`: Utility functions needed for serialization, testing IO, and making temporary database files.
+- `src/APL/Util.hs`: Utility functions needed for testing IO and some other stuff.
 You can safely ignore this file. **Do not modify this file.**

 ### Getting Started